usedhondacivic/usedhondacivic.github.io/projects/attiny1616/content.md

 ## Programmers, Hacks, and UPDI

 Unlike fully featured boards like the Arduino Uno, most ATtiny breakout boards won't come with the hardware needed to flash new code.
-Instead you must use an [AVR Programmer](https://github.com/wagiminator/AVR-Programmer) to handle communication with the chip.
+Instead, you must use an [AVR Programmer](https://github.com/wagiminator/AVR-Programmer) to handle communication with the chip.
 The better programmers can cost a pretty penny, so a number of workarounds have been created.

 The first is using a separate microcontroller as the programmer.
 By flashing an Arduino with [jtag2udpi](https://github.com/ElTangas/jtag2updi), the Arduino itself could then be used as a programmer for other AVR chips.

-I didn't have an Arduino laying around, so I turned to a second option: [SerialUPDI](https://github.com/SpenceKonde/AVR-Guidance/blob/master/UPDI/jtag2updi.md#jtag2updi-never-heard-of-him).
+I didn't have an Arduino lying around, so I turned to a second option: [SerialUPDI](https://github.com/SpenceKonde/AVR-Guidance/blob/master/UPDI/jtag2updi.md#jtag2updi-never-heard-of-him).
 SerialUPDI uses a standard [USB to Serial cable](https://www.adafruit.com/product/954) and a single 1k $\Omega$ resistor to program over UPDI directly from your computer.
-This option is dirt cheap and minimizes external components, so its the approach I recommend.
+This option is dirt cheap and minimizes external components, so it's the approach I recommend.

 On different parts of the internet, you'll see the resistor value as 4.7k $\Omega$ all the way to 10k $\Omega$.
 Don't be fooled!
 I spent many hours trying to get a 4.7k resistor to work, only to swap to a 1k resistor and immediately have my problems solved.
 Wire up your board is shown below: